-The two halves of the drum are separated by an insulating strip, and therefore the impedance between the front and rear shells (to which the sensors are connected) is infinite when the drum is empty; the impedance varies according to the wash load, the type of fabric and the degree of humidity.
-The impedance is between about 1MW and 25MW.
-This value is converted into an oscillation of between about 260Hz and 0Hz; when processed by the electronic circuit (fuzzy logic), this value determines the duration of the cycle and the final humidity.
+This sensor is connected to the electronic circuit via the cabinet, which represents the mass of the appliance's electronic circuit.
+When the drum is empty, the impedante between the drum band and the sensor positioned on the drum lifters is infinite.
+The impedance value becomes measurable as soon as humid clothes are inserted.
+This value is between about 1M \div 25M and is converted into an oscillation of between about 260Hz and 0Hz; when processed by the electronic circuit (fuzzy logic), this value determines the duration of the cycle and the final humidity.